 Declaration of beneficial owners of the business

-Verified 01 August 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 19 June 2025 - Directorate for Legal and Administrative Information (Prime Minister)

-- It holds, directly or indirectly, more than 25% voting rights or capital of the business
+- It holds, directly or indirectly, more than 25% voting rights or capital of the business.

 Infograft provides a pattern to facilitate the identification of beneficial owners.